-Please note: if you select a payment plan, you will not be allowed to attend class for the next quarter until your account balance is paid in full.
+Please note: if you select a payment plan, you will not be allowed to register for class for the next quarter until your account balance is paid in full, or request a transcript. a hold will be placed on your account for as long as there is a balance.

-Master's Degree Tuition for 2010-2011
+Master's Degree Tuition for 2013-2014

-Full-Time: 8-14 credits per quarter: \$5640 per quarter; \$16,920 for three quarters; \$705 per credit for each credit over 14.
+Full-Time: 8-14 credits per quarter: \$5992.00 per quarter; \$17,976.00 for three quarters; \$749 per credit for each credit over 14.

-Part-Time: 1-7 credits per quarter: \$705 per credit.
+Part-Time: 1-7 credits per quarter: \$749 per credit.

-\$353 per credit for students taking CPE and students in Full Time Personal and Professional Formation Internships.
+\$375 per credit for students taking CPE and students in Full Time Personal and Professional Formation Internships.
 Please see the Business Office for details of charges if CPE or internship is combined with additional Iliff coursework.